Incremental PTA (iPTA)

 There are four types of iPTA workflows available:

 Extraction only: This is the only available option if the selected PTA document does not contain a model.
-The data up to a given shut-in will be sent to the PTA µ-service which will perform the extraction.
+The data up to a given shut-in will be sent to the PTA Service which will perform the extraction.
 This scenario extracts each new shut-in, matches the diagnostic tools and estimates permeability and skin.
 If the user is not satisfied with the auto match, it is possible to manually adjust diagnostic tools (currently, the user can move the IARF line and the constant well bore storage).

-Extraction with model: In addition to Extraction only explained above, the model in the ‘PTA document’ is extended up to the shut-in being processed.
+Extraction with model: In addition to Extraction of the shut in, the model in the PTA document is extended up to the shut-in being processed.
 In this mode, the goodness of fit can be tracked to evaluate if the seed model is still applicable.

 Extraction with model + improve: In addition to Extraction with model explained above, if this option is selected, an improve strategy is requested by the user at the time of iPTA creation.
 The user can specify what model parameters to improve on, their ranges, set the improve targets and their weights, and add a fast model parameters and set its parameters.
 During execution, after the model has been extended to the processed shut-in, an improve of the loglog plot is performed.